 However, despite the strong start you might have taken with them, things don’t always work out as planned, and relationships don’t always prove to be what you thought they were.

-Whether it is the friend you are extremely close to or a love interest, chances are that you’ve had a few arguments over the course of time.
-And when you truly value your relationship, it is best that you do everything in your capacity to mend it and make things right.
+Whether it is the friend you are extremely close to or a love interest, the chances are that you’ve had a few arguments over the course of time.
+And when you truly value your relationship, it is best that you do everything in your capacity for mending relationships and making things right.

-Here’s a list of do’s and don’ts that can come in handy if you are trying to resolve issues with a loved one:
+Here’s a list of dos and don’ts to repair a relationship that can come in handy if you are trying to resolve issues with your partner or a loved one.